 1 – Treat the website as a tool and not as the business itself

 What this means is that you should not try to work out your business process while building the website.
-This should already be worked out beforehand and then you can implement the right things into your website to fulfill the business needs.
+This should already be worked out beforehand and then you can implement the right things into your website to fulfil the business needs.

-If you try to build a website and work things out as you go, this just sets you up for problems which may cause you to undo a lot of what you put in place in order to go back and correct things that you may have missed or thought about.
+If you try to build a website and work things out as you go, this just sets you up for problems that may cause you to undo a lot of what you put in place in order to go back and correct things that you may have missed or thought about.

 2 – Set clear goals

-Oftentimes I come across people who just say they want a website but when I ask them why, they cannot give me a clear answer around what they expect from it.
+Oftentimes I come across people who just say they want a website but when I ask them why they cannot give me a clear answer around what they expect from it.

 Sure, I agree that pretty much all businesses need to have a website at least for their online presence.
-But, beyond that there needs to be a clear objective that you’d like to accomplish that will be the primary focus.
+But beyond that, there needs to be a clear objective that you’d like to accomplish that will be the primary focus.

-On the flip side, there are people who have too many things they want to focus on at the same time, and as a result it becomes a nightmare to get this right — if everything is a priority, nothing is!
+On the flip side, there are people who have too many things they want to focus on at the same time, and as a result, it becomes a nightmare to get this right — if everything is a priority, nothing is!

-Ideally you want to pick one or two main objectives, get that right and then get the others done later.
+Ideally, you want to pick one or two main objectives, get that right and then get the others done later.

 3 – Shiny objects syndrome